mcorrente1/python_hash_analysis/README.md

 #### Figure A
-	The varying effeciency for the radices 128 and 256 and the moduli values (32, 127, 97) can be seen in the plot below.
+	The varying efficiency for the radices 128 and 256 and the moduli values (32, 127, 97) can be seen in the plot below.
-	Considering the first radix 128:
+	Considering the first radix 128 in the left column:
 	The first plot shows the clustering of the modulus value 32.
 		The first 6 words are mapped to 19 and the remaining 6 are mapped to 20.
 		This is very inefficient because the cluster count is only 2 and each cluster size is 6.